muarshad01/Golang_Microservices/2_Frontend_and_One_Microservice/README.md

 ***

-## 14. Adding a button and JavaScript to the front end
+## 14. Adding a button and JavaScript to the front-end
 ```go
 $ cd front-end
 $ go run ./cmd/web